Artiizan/Otherworld_Pod_Allocation/README.md

     - There is sufficient "swap over time" inbetween sessions
     - Overbooking scenarios are handled in some way
         - Maxmimise pod occupancy and wait times for overbooked customers

+## Assumptions and Theories
+### Self Made Assumptions
+- Bookings of larger groups and longer times are more profitable and as such should be prioritised in all scenarios in order to maximise occupancy during overbooking. <br>
+    - Simple solution is to order the input array of bookings by the group size.<br>
+    However this might not be optimal as a combination of 6+5 people bookings might be better than a 10 person booking.
+Unless there is a group of two, alot of possible layers to the logic.
+- Pods array will be written to another storage mechanism in order to allow in store staff to pull up the allocations and know which pods to send the clients to.

+### Thoughts
+- Is it possible to start an overbooked booking a few minutes later is better than not allocating a slot to those clients.
+Provided it does not cause a knock on effect.

 ## Contributions